 Article 6 products may take into account sustainability risk, but do not promote any environmental or social characteristics, nor have a sustainable investment objective.

-As of 31 December 2023, LaSalle France was managing 3 regulated Funds, holding in total 10 real estate assets and representing €1,203M of asset value.
+As of 31 December 2024, LaSalle France was managing 2 regulated Funds and one portfolio management mandate, holding in total 14 real estate assets and representing €1,188M of asset value.